MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 > [!NOTE]
 > The **Data storage geography** setting can only be edited if a root environment is being created using the template.
 When creating child environments, the data storage geography is always the same as the root environment under which the child environment is being created, which may be different from the data storage geography of the source environment from which the template was created.
+>
+> If the environment template contains a sub-resource that has missing dependencies (for example, a velocity, external call or function) or duplicated name with existing resources (for example, an exernal call that has duplicated name with a parent external call), the environment creation will fail.
+If you run into this issue, please remove the decision rule or post-decision action that reference to the missing dependency, and/or remove the external call with duplicated name and try again.

+### Partial success when creating assessment using template

+> [!NOTE]
+> If the assessment template contains a sub-resource that has missing dependencies (for example, a velocity external call or function), the assessment creation will be partially successful.
+This means some of the assessment definition, and some sub-resources are successfully created but some settings and sub-resources are not created successfully.
+If you run into this issue, please remove the decision rule or post-decision action that reference to the missing dependency and try again.

 ## Template library